 Complete this statement ONLY if any of the individuals who will be demonstrating the procedure on camera will not be delivering an Introductory Interview Statement.

-: Demonstrating the procedure will be , a from my laboratory.
-[1][2].
+Linda Lorenz: I will be demonstrating the procedure [1][2].

 INTERVIEW: Author saying the above